 This post may contain paid links.
 If you make a purchase through links on our site, we may earn a commission.

-I guarantee you are going to love my recipe for Baked Pork Chops with Apples!
+I guarantee you are going to love my recipe for Pork Chops with Apples in the Oven!
 Combining beautifully seared pork chops with sweet and tangy caramelized baked apples, this dish is mouthwatering comfort food the whole family will love.
-Best of all, you can make my baked pork chops and apples in just 30 minutes.
+Best of all, you can make my baked pork chops with apples in just 30 minutes.

 Jump to: